iniemamocny/stawiaczscian/apps/api/README.md

 to the generated model as `info.json`.
 Metadata larger than `MAX_META_BYTES` is rejected.

+The `meta` object may contain the following keys:

+- `author` – **required**; name of the person creating the scan
+- `title` – optional descriptive title
+- `filename` – optional download name for the resulting model
+- `platform` – optional client platform identifier
+- `format` – optional source format description

+Any other keys are rejected.

 ```bash
 curl -H "Authorization: Bearer $API_TOKEN" \
   -F file=@scan.zip \